Phanatic/schema2/README.md

     * Or should envs be associated with a project only via a deployment instance?

 * For polymorphic objects, swagger-codegen doesn't generate the struct with fields in the swagger source order.
 Need to open a bug.

+* Need to go through swagger and do hygiene:
+   * Consistent use of snake_case (per GitHub, Twitter, Google, etc.)
+   * Remove any old unused operations
+   * Standardize error responses